contrast-zone/t-rewriter.js/intermezzo.md

 For use within rules, *Intermezzo* includes two constants: `TOP` and `BOT` (top and bottom). **`TOP` constant may be placed only as incoming term in input section** while **`BOT` constant may be placed only as outgoing term in output section**.
 Further, **input section is required to contain at least one rule with `TOP` constant** while **output section is required to contain at least one rule with `BOT` constant**.
 This treatment ensures a required basis for inference engine entry and exit points.

-To get familiar with this kind of rule organization, we will examine three simple examples while at the same time explaining kinds of terms and their interdependence.
+To get familiar with this kind of rule organization, we will examine three simple examples while at the same time explaining complexity kinds of terms and terms interdependence.

 ##### elementary terms